- Developed tools and resources to support the rights of persons living with disability.

 Complaint assessment and conciliation

 All complaints were assessed to determine what action can be taken by the OCEO.
-A part-time assessment officer commenced during the financial year to ensure a thorough assessment of complaints.
-111 complaints were accepted, against a projection of 150.
+Of the complaints finalised during 2021-22, 80 complaints were accepted, against a projection of 135.

 An efficient and effective justice system